jennybc/happy-git-with-r/03_workshops.Rmd

 ## rstudio::conf 2018

 **[rstudio::conf 2018 What They Forgot to Teach You About R](https://www.rstudio.com/conference/#training2)** Workshop content is ~25% Git/GitHub + R/Rmd/Rstudio.
 Registered workshop participants should use [this thread](https://community.rstudio.com/t/what-they-forgot-to-teach-you-system-setup/4339?u=jennybryan) on community.rstudio.com to discuss system prep woes.
-We will also have helpers on site to help sort out issues.
+We will also have helpers on site to help sort out issues, especially during morning break and lunch on day 1.
+First use of Git is after lunch on day 1.
 Get as far as you can!
 Every bit helps.

 Workshop runs during Training Days = Wed January 31 and Thurs February 1, 2018